swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-Addmitably, this is a fairly silly example, and in this small limited example it is trivial to replace this task local with a plain variable.
-Or rather, it *should* be replaced with a plain variable and not abuse task locals for this.
+Admittedly, this is a fairly silly example, and in this small limited example it is trivial to replace this task-local with a plain variable.
+Or rather, it *should* be replaced with a plain variable and not abuse task-locals for this.

 We have specific designs in mind with regards to `Progress` monitoring types however which will greatly benefit from these semantics.
-The `Progress` API will be it's own swift evolution proposal however, so we do not dive much deeper into it's API design in this proposal.
+The `Progress` API will be its own Swift evolution proposal however, so we do not dive much deeper into its API design in this proposal.
 Please look forward to upcoming proposals with regards to monitoring

 ## Revision history